 I set up my own consultancy in order to be truly agile, to balance work and home life more effectively, and to work with a more diverse group of people, through connecting with other SMEs and community groups.

-I am an active member of my Transition Town volunteer group (I carry out thermal imaging surveys locally) and I’ve volunteered for the Prince’s Trust and local Real Junk Food Project.
+I am an active member of my Transition Town volunteer group (I carry out thermal imaging surveys locally among other community activities) and a STEM ambassador.
+I’ve volunteered for the Prince’s Trust and local Real Junk Food Project.

 (c) 2019 Humbeblee